Latest update: 11/01/2023

 Contents

 This Directive applies to activities in which workers are or may be exposed to dust arising from asbestos or materials containing asbestos in the course of their work.
 If any activity is likely to involve such risk of exposure, a risk assessment must be carried out including consultation with the workers.
 The risk assessment has to determine the nature and degree of the workers' exposure to dust arising from asbestos or materials containing asbestos and it must be revised if circumstances change significantly.
-If the exposure of the worker is sporadic and of low intensity with exposure limit not exceeded, the activity need not to be notified, health assessment of workers and clinical surveillance are not obligatory and workers need not be registered.
+If the exposure of the worker is sporadic and of low intensity with exposure limit not exceeded, the activity need not to be notified.

 Exposure to asbestos during demolition and asbestos removal must be reduced to a minimum, including: minimising the number of persons exposed, prioritising dust-free work processes, cleaning buildings and ensuring that materials are properly stored, transported and labelled.